schalkneethling/150days-of-html/README.md

-# 150days-of-html
+# hugo-skeleton

-A ~150 day journey through the landscape of HTML via email :)
+A post Hugo install collection of base HTML, SASS and static assets